 What You Need to Know About Parts Salesperson

-Job Description: Sell spare and replacement parts and equipment in repair shop or parts store.
+Parts Salesperson Job Description Sell spare and replacement parts and equipment in repair shop or parts store.

 - Locate and label parts and maintain inventory of stock.

-Parts Salespersons state the following job skills are important in their day-to-day work.
+When polled, Parts Salespersons say the following skills are most frequently used in their jobs: